MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 You want to motivate developers?
 Give them clear goals, interesting problems, involve them in decision-making, recognize their work.

-You want people talking to each other - let them try.
+You want people to talk to each other - let them try.
 Don't "facilitate" their communication - it's extremely important for people to learn when and how to reach out to other people.

 Every "Agile" project I worked at had a problem of people "collecting things for the stand-up".
 They do some work,